gdg-tangier/cervello/README.md

 ##### Import and export

-Your can serialize Linear model and export it by `export()`, or you can load (a,b) of a trained linear model and use them as well.
+You can serialize Linear model and export it by `export()`, or you can load (a,b) of a trained linear model and use them as well.

 ```javascript
 // Export